pascalj/meh/README.md

 rake meh:schedule
 ```

 It will schedule the actual recordings.
 If you're running *meh* on a webserver you should install a cronjob to execute this rake task regularly.
 Once a week should be sufficient, but you can execute it more often, if you're more comfortable with that.

+**Note:** It's important to set the timezone correctly or *meh* will assume UTC for the podcats' starting times.
+Example for Berlin in `config/application.rb`:

+`config.time_zone = 'Berlin'`

 ## Contributing